ploff/re3/README.md

 ## Steps

-* Run `$ git clone --recursive -b miami https://github.com/ploff/re3.git reVC` to clone the project to your PC
+* Run `$ git clone --recursive https://github.com/ploff/re3.git` to clone the project to your PC

-Enter the newly created reVC directory;
+Enter the newly created re3 directory;

     If you're on x86/x86_64, run $ ./premake5Linux --with-librw gmake2.
     If you're on i.e. arm/arm64, you need to build your own premake5 from source.
 Then you can proceed to running premake5 with --with-librw gmake2 arguments.